 How to Write a Bio

-And when we scramble, our bio ends up reading like this:Rodney Erickson is a content marketing professional at HubSpot, an inbound marketing and sales platform that helps companies attract visitors, convert leads, and close customers.
+Most people don't think about their professional bio until they're suddenly asked to "shoot one over via email," and have approximately one afternoon to come up with it.
+That's when we scramble, and our bio ends up reading like this:Rodney Erickson is a content marketing professional at HubSpot, an inbound marketing and sales platform that helps companies attract visitors, convert leads, and close customers.
 Previously, Rodney worked as a marketing manager for a tech software startup.
 He graduated with honors from Columbia University with a dual degree in Business Administration and Creative Writing."

 To be fair, in certain contexts, your professional bio does need to be more formal, like Mr. Erickson's up there.
 But in many cases, writing a bio that's readable -- even conversational -- is actually a really good thing.
 That means dropping that traditional format of listing your accomplishments like a robot and cramming as much professional-sounding jargon in there as you can.